strapdata/elassandra/docs/elassandra/source/enterprise.rst

 These metrcis can be pulled, or pushed to various tools (`graphite <http://graphite.readthedocs.io/en/latest/>`_, `ganglia <http://ganglia.info/>`_ or `influxdb <https://www.influxdata.com/>`_) using the popular `Metrics Library <http://metrics.dropwizard.io/3.2.3/getting-started.html>`_ embedded in Apache Cassandra.

-Here is a sample configuration located in **conf/influxdb-reporting.yaml** sending JMX metrics to an influxdb database named *elassandra*.
+Below is a sample configuration located in **conf/influxdb-reporting.yaml** sending JMX metrics to an influxdb database named *elassandra*.

 .. code::